-We have audited the accompanying consolidated financial statements of Home Bancorp Wisconsin, Inc. and Subsidiary (the Company), which comprise the consolidated balance sheet as of September 30, 2018, and the related consolidated statements of comprehensive income, changes in stockholders' equity, and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Home Bancorp Wisconsin, Inc. and Subsidiary (the Company), which comprise the consolidated balance sheets as of September 30, 2019 and 2018, and the related consolidated statements of comprehensive income, changes in stockholders' equity, and cash flows for the years then ended and the related notes to the financial statements.